chipsalliance/chips-alliance-website/content/about/who-we-are.md

 - Open source software development tools for ASIC development
 - High value IP including analog peripherals, mixed signal blocks and compute acceleration
 - Exploration of new design flows such as Python-based design verification.
 - The CHIPS Alliance welcomes technical contributions from members and non-members alike.
-We encourage everyone to use, extend, and contribute back to [our projects](/projects/), and to participate on the Technical Steering Committee.
+We encourage everyone to use, extend, and contribute back to our projects, and to participate on the Technical Steering Committee.

-We also welcome organizations and institutions who wish to participate in the CHIPS Alliance governance process by [becoming members](/join/).
+We also welcome organizations and institutions who wish to participate in the CHIPS Alliance governance process by [becoming members](../../join/).
 If you have questions, please reach out to membership@chipsalliance.org.

 The CHIPS Alliance is hosted by [The Linux Foundation](https://linuxfoundation.org/), a 501(c)6 non-profit organization.

 {{<button
-link="/getting-started/"
+link="../../getting-started/"
 label="Get Started with CHIPS Alliance"
 >}}